The Inventory page includes three screens:

 To enable, update or create a metrics agent configuration file to include

 merge will add the AWS tags to any other tags you add to a host;

 mirror will overwrite any other VividCortex tags so that the host has the same tags in VividCortex and AWS.
 (No tags in AWS are ever changed by VividCortex.)

 To enable this for your MySQL RDS or PostgreSQL RDS instance, update your

 vc-pgsql-metrics.conf file.
 To enable this for an EC2 instance, update

 vc-os-metrics.conf.
 Note that when applied to an EC2 instance, any databases installed on that host will also be tagged.

-The Agents Dashboard is available by clicking Agents in the top-left of the Inventory page.
-This dashboard gives you control over agents, with the ability to stop, start, and restart agents, as well as view recent logs.
+The Agents interface is available by clicking Agents in the top-left of the Inventory page.
+This gives you control over agents, with the ability to stop, start, and restart agents, as well as view recent logs.

 The sparklines show total resident memory and total CPU (user + system) for the proceses.
 The resource consumption shown is the combined total for all agents of that type on the server.